austin-carman/goals-fe/README.md

 2. Seek `advice` to improve my coding skills and meeting best coding practices.
 I want to learn from you!
 4. Learn about possible `job opportunities`.
 I am actively seeking job opportunities and if you are aware of any I would love to hear from you!

+How you can contact me or leave feedback:
   - Connect with and/or message me via [LinkedIn](https://www.linkedin.com/in/austin-carman/).
   - [Github](https://github.com/austin-carman/sunset-woods): You can submit an issue, pull request, or leave a comment in the discussion.